living wills and trusts living wills and trusts

 What are the benefits of having a living will?

-A living will ensures that your medical preferences are clearly documented, which aids healthcare providers in aligning decisions with your desires.
-It also helps avoid family disputes by removing uncertainty about treatment options, maintaining harmony during stressful times.
+A living will ensure that your medical preferences are clearly documented, which aids healthcare providers in aligning decisions with your desires.
+It also helps avoid family disputes by removing uncertainty about treatment options and maintaining harmony during stressful times.

 Why are trusts beneficial for asset management?